rrgraphy/Pakistan-Residential-Electricity-Consumption/README.md

 The dataset and paper can be found [here](https://web.lums.edu.pk/~eig/precon.html)

 # Analysis
-An exploratory data analysis is conducted in this code base and hosted in the form of an streamlit app.
+An exploratory data analysis is conducted in this code base and hosted in the form of an streamlit app which can be accessed [here](https://precon.streamlit.app/).

 It covers:

 - Dataset variables overview

 <p align="center">